cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 1. **Initially**:
    * Therapist introduces cooperative behavior as a way to temper attachment system hyperactivation and reactivate exploratory behavior.
-   * Systematic use of IPF (Interpersonal Process Recall) imagery.
+   * Systematic use of IPF (Ideal Parent Figure) imagery.
    * Emphasis on noninvolving parent figures who attune carefully and consistently to the patient's state of mind.
    * Parent figures in imagery soothe, comfort, and reassure the child to lower anxious arousal and temper hyperactivated attachment behavior.